asyncial/blog/content/fixed/about.md

 ### Linux Distributions

 * [Alpine Linux][10] \- Impressive, extremely minimalistic Distribution.
 Perfect for one purpose projects.
-Also security-hardened.
+Security-hardened.
 I might even use it as a desktop distro in the future.
 * [Arch Linux][40] \- Distro, that puts you in control.
 Not perfect, but for me, it is the best compromise between my need to tinker and my need for a reliable operating system.
 * [Solus][41] \- Highly optimized, pretty good assembled distro.
 It is suitable for newcomers and it makes some effort to give the users a good experience with steam and gaming.
 I think their developer blog is interesting and I really like Budgie, but if you want to customize your system beyond Budgie or MATE the package repositories are a bit lacking.
 * [OpenSUSE Leap][42] \- Very stable and polished distribution.
 It is the one, I usually recommend linux newcomers.
 It is a solid base, but gives you the possibility to explore the system, if you want to.
 It’s not dumbed down like Ubuntu, but gives you the linux feel without needing you to be a technology enthusiast.